wirepas/gateway/README.md

 #### Transport service configuration

 Parameters can be set from command line or from a setting file in YAML format.
-To get an the full list of parameters, please run:
+To get the full list of parameters, please run:

 ```shell
     wm-gw --help